-I used a selection of slightly sad looking vegetables from the bottom of my freezer for this dal – it’s a brilliant for using up odds and ends in a really tasty way.
+I used a selection of slightly sad looking vegetables from the bottom of my freezer for this dal – it’s a brilliant vegetarian curry for using up odds and ends in a really tasty way.

 Dal is an Indian dish usually made with lentils, along with a variety of spices.
 The lentils are cooked down either in coconut milk or stock to make a lovely, creamy meal.
-It’s often served as a side dish.

 What Vegetables can be Added?